DoodleScheduling/hiring-challenges/frontend-engineer/README.md

 # The Challenge (Frontend Engineer)

-We would like you to build a simple chat interface in JavaScript (or TypeScript, if you prefer) that sends and displays messages from all senders.
+We would like you to build a simple chat interface in TypeScript that sends and displays messages from all senders.
 The design should resemble the example below:

 <img src="chat.png" width="400" alt="chat" />